 As you continue to remind yourself of these ideas, you’ll start feeling more compassionate toward yourself and your soon-to-be-ex.

 As your compassion grows, your guilt will diminish and you’ll be able to move forward and end your marriage with respect and love for everyone concerned – including yourself.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are looking for support advice about dealing with an unhappy marriage.
+I’m Dr. Karen Finn, a divorce and personal life coach.
+I help people just like you who are looking for support advice about dealing with an unhappy marriage.
 You can join my newsletter list for free weekly advice.
 And, if you’re ready, you can take the first step toward working with me as your personal coach by scheduling a private consultation.

 Looking for more tips on dealing with a miserable marriage?
 You’ll find what you’re looking for in Unhappy Marriage.

 This article first appeared on YourTango.